redis/redis-doc/commands/incr.md

 Note that we have a race here, but it is not a problem: `EXISTS` may return false but the key may be created by another client before we create it inside the
 `MULTI`/`EXEC` block.
-However this race will just miss an API call under rare conditons, so the rate limiting will still work correctly.
+However this race will just miss an API call under rare conditions, so the rate limiting will still work correctly.